SAVE THE DATE

 MARTIAL ARTS PAVILION

 On Saturday, the Pistahan Boxing Championship will showcase some of the finest amateur boxers from San Francisco, Los Angeles and Las Vegas.
-Now on its third year, the Championship will feature boxers 8 to 25 years old who will compete in Junior Olympics and Senior Open Divisions.
+Now on its fourth year, the championship will feature boxers 8 to 25 years old who will compete in Junior Olympics and Senior Open Divisions.
 The bouts will be dedicated to all great Filipino fighters, including Pancho Villa who hailed from the Visayan Region of the Philippines.

-On Sunday, families and friends of all ages are also invited to experience the Filipino Martial Arts Tournaments and Workshops featuring Arnis, Escrima and Kali to learn and preserve these indigenous cultural traditions for the next generation of Filipino Americans.
+On Sunday, families and friends of all ages are also invited to experience Filipino martial arts tournaments for kids and adults.
+Demos will feature Arnis, Escrima and Kali to learn and preserve these indigenous cultural traditions for the next generation of Filipino Americans.
+See schedule >